 As the guests took their seats, the barn grew quiet and the ceremony began.
 Inside these beautiful four walls, the couple became husband and wife.
 We felt so fortunate to be shooting Matt and Hayley’s Cotswold wedding day in this historic venue and their reaction to each other gave us all the feels.

 We love Cripps Barn, and photographing weddings in the Cotswolds, and we definitely recommend this venue if you’re planning a wedding around Oxfordshire or Gloucestershire, or if you want to plan a weekender wedding where you get to go away like Matt and Hayley.
-It has bags of atmosphere all year round.
+It has bags of atmosphere all year round and especially for a winter wedding.

-The reception – brass band, fireworks, a steak dinner and a sweetie table
+The reception – brass band, fireworks, a steak dinner AND a candy table!

 Time to party!
 After a quiet romantic ceremony, things kicked up a notch.
 Seen Love Actually?
 The couple had the fabulous No Limit Street Band play them out of the ceremony, just like the film!
 Then cocktails were served – we love this photo of Hayley having her first drink after the ceremony.

 Before the wedding breakfast we were able to whisk the newlyweds away for couples shots in the grounds, among the golden autumn leaves.
-When you’re planning an autumn or winter wedding do be mindful of the shorter days, we always advise our couples to time their day so we can capture photos in daylight.
+When you’re planning an autumn or winter wedding do be mindful of the shorter days, we always advise our couples to time their day so we can capture photos in daylight – avoid the 3pm ceremony!

 Back to the reception, and the barn was ready for a sumptuous wedding breakfast, a steak dinner.
 We loved the extra touch of having one person carve the steak at the table for the rest of the diners; the carver was even given their own apron!